 On Tuesday March 24 Mitchell Shire Council’s Youth Services team will host the second of YACVic’s Forums Series 2015: Local Government Youth Services Forums in Wallan.
 The eight-part series of forums hosted by YACVic across metro, rural and regional Victoria, is designed for LGA youth services coordinators, LGA youth workers, and other LGA team members keen to engage well with young people.
 YACVic's Victorian Rural Youth Service Initiative (VRYS) is hosting four of these in rural and regional areas throughout Victoria.

-Over the next few months YACVic will host an eight-part series of forums across metro, rural and regional Victoria designed for LGA youth services coordinators, LGA youth workers, and other LGA team members keen to engage well with young people.
+Over the next few months YACVic will host the continuation of a ten-part series of forums across metro, rural and regional Victoria designed for LGA youth services coordinators, LGA youth workers, and other LGA team members keen to engage well with young people.

 YACVic, in partnership with VCOSS, the Council to Homeless Persons and the Centre for Excellence in Child and Family Welfare will host a forum for the youth sector on the recent Federal budget and how it might impact both young people and the sector that supports them.